fabarea/vidi/README.rst

 Grid TCA
 ===================================================

-A Grid is a list displayed in a BE module.
+A Grid is an interactive list displayed in a BE module.
 TCA was extended to describe how a grid and its columns should be rendered.
 Take inspiration of `this example`_ below for your own data type::

 	'grid' => array(